rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/test-smart-contract.md

 In this section, you'll set up a smart contract test and test your contract to ensure it works as expected.

-Follow these stepas to test your smart contract.
+Follow these steps below to test your smart contract.

 ### Step 1: Install Dependencies